Government Finance Reconciliation Best Practices: How to Streamline Your Month-End Close

 1. Mapping payment entry points so Finance knows where revenue enters the organization and how it flows to the general ledger.

-Our guide, Building a Reliable End-of-Month Payment Reconciliation Process, walks through each strategy in detail and includes tools finance teams can use immediately, including:
+Our guide, Building a Reliable End-of-Month Payment Reconciliation Process, walks through each strategy in detail and includes tools finance teams can use immediately.

 Download the guide to assess your current process and find where you can improve reconciliation before your next close.